 Lying is extremely stressful.
 It causes you to be constantly looking over your shoulder and wondering who might be finding you out.
 You're always running through the lies you've told in your head, trying to keep track of what you've told to which person, and what's the next lie you need to tell.
-When you're honest, you don't have those worries, or the negative consequences of your lies.
+When you're honest, you don't have those worries or the negative consequences of your lies.

 People are constantly looking to see who they can trust and who they can't.
 People are actually much more perceptive and aware of who tells the truth and who doesn't.
 Over time, honesty shows itself as a trait that is beautiful and deeply respected.
-As you begin to live lie-free, you will begin to see people will trust and respect you more and more.
+Liars are not respected.

 I want to offer up a challenge to all of us.
 Would you be willing to commit to a life of honesty and integrity?
 If you're up for this life-changing challenge, please write me a comment below, and tell a friend about your commitment too.